walzimmer/3d-bat/README.md

 + Label one object from start to end (using interpolation) and then continue with next object
 + **Do not** apply more than one box to a single object.
 + Check every cuboid in every frame, to make sure all points are inside the cuboid and **look reasonable in the image view**.
++ The program has been quite stable in my use cases, but there is no guarantee that it won't crash.
+So please back up (download) your annotated scenes (~every 10 min).
+Saving to local storage (browser) is done automatically.
++ Download the annotation file into the following folder: 3D_BoundingBox_Annotation_Tool_3D_BAT/input/<DATASET>/<SEQUENCE>/annotations
++ Please open new issue tickets on Github for questions and bug reports or write me an email.
+Thanks!

 # Special Rules
 + **Minimum LIDAR Points** :